Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Added: Random house patrol for AI inf units at main targets (can be enabled/disabled in server lobby "With enemy AI house patrol at main targets:" / d_house_patrol)
 - Fixed: Air taxi did not work in non with friendly AI versions
 - Added: If Unsung mod is found show only Unsung stuff in Virtual Arsenal
+- Optimized: When With AI is enabled run HighCommand helper script only if HC gets activated

 3.98
 ATTENTION: The following mission.sqm files have changed: Chernarus, Winter Chernarus, Takistan and Sahrani